Since its release the the Niche Zero Grinder has been widely lauded as the gold standard for the prosumer coffee grinder.

-This article will argue a very simple thesis; that the Niche Zero Grinder is the ultimate prosumer coffee grinder.
-After a very humble and inconspicuous beginning on Indiegogo, this single dosing espresso grinder has become one of the most sought out grinders in the specialty coffee world.
+After a humble and inconspicuous beginning on an Indiegogo campaign, this single-dose grinder has become one of the most sought-after grinders in the specialty coffee world.

 Niche Zero Grinder

-In a nutshell the Niche Zero is a superb set of burrs placed on a powerful DC motor, and designed around the need for simplicity and minimalism.
-It is commercial grade quality that feels elegant and aesthetic rather than industrial.
+In a nutshell, the Niche Zero is a superb set of burrs placed on a powerful DC motor.
+It is designed around the need for simplicity and minimalism and is both single-dosing and almost zero retention.
+It is commercial-grade quality that feels elegant and aesthetic rather than industrial.

 Niche Zero: A Comprehensive Review